scottish-government-design-system/designsystem.gov.scot/styles/tables/index.md

 ## Mobile behaviour

-By default, tables will shrink proportionally on smaller screens.
-Their columns will become narrower but remain in proportion to one another.
-If there is a lot of data this might not display well on small screens.
+In general mobile devices have room for around three columns of data, depending on the length of the data beign presented.
+If there is a lot of data in a table it might not display well on small screens.
 There are two alternative displays you can use, depending on your use case.

 ### Scrolling table

+In a scrolling table, if there are too many columns to display in the content area the first column becomes sticky while the rest of the table is allowed to scroll beneath it.
+For that reason the data in the first column should be broadly indicative of what the data in the column is about, as in this example where it is the name of the item being described in the row of data.

+Pros:
+* Easy to compare data between rows.
+* Table display is preserved.

+Cons:
+* Requires additional interaction (scroll or swipe) from the user.
+* Not all data is visible at once.

 {% include example-frame.html name="scrolling" %}

 ### Collapse to boxes

+In a table that collapses to boxes, the rows of the table are transformed into individual blocks of data.

+Pros:
+* Provides an easily-digestable summary of the data.

+Cons:
+* Difficult to compare data between rows, since they've now been transformed into boxes and separated.
+* Does not look like a table.
+This non-standard display may be unfamiliar to users.

 {% include example-frame.html name="boxes" %}